fajlajpi/fajlajpi.github.io/src/content/tours/communist-prague.md

 price: 30
 audioUrl: "https://www.google.com/"
 image: "/uploads/tours/communist-prague.jpg"
-summary: "Peek behind the Iron Curtain and find a side of Prague often overlooked"
+summary: "Peek behind the Iron Curtain and find a side of Prague often overlooked.
+Many people shy away from the most recent parts of history, when those define us more than any other.
+Get an insight into one country's life under the Communist rule."
 tags: ["walking", "20th century", "downtown"]
 draft: false
 ---